 Call for contributions

 The GESIS Panel is a treasure chest of measurement instruments.
 Some of these instruments were exclusively developed to be used in the GESIS Panel, whereas others represent established instruments that have been translated or adapted for the GESIS Panel, e.g, to replicate previous findings.
-This special issue aims at bringing together original studies from scholars of a diverse research community to address questions that include, but are not limited to, the secondary analysis of GESIS Panel data for:
+This article collection aims at bringing together original studies from scholars of a diverse research community to address questions that include, but are not limited to, the secondary analysis of GESIS Panel data for: